What to do when your wife is always sick?

 The best thing you can do is to advocate for your wife.
 Trust me.
 Just go with her to doctor’s appointments and you’ll see what a difference your presence will make.

-Even though we may have already answered the question “what to do when your wife is always sick”, I cannot stress this enough – spreading awareness about your wife’s illness will make a difference.
+Even though we may have already answered the question, I cannot stress this enough – spreading awareness about your wife’s illness will make a difference.

 If you have suddenly been put into the role of spousal caregiver, the best thing you can do is check out my blog, because it is one of a few that provides help for men caring for their chronically ill wives.